World Health Organization Collaborating Center for Research and Training on Housing Related Disease and Injury Prevention

 - WHO Housing and Health Guidelines.
 (2018).
 Geneva, Switzerland: World Health Organization.

 - Braubach, M., Jacobs, D. E., & Ormandy, D. (Eds).
 (2011).
-Environmental Burden of Disease Associated with Inadequate Housing.
+Environmental Burden of Disease Associated with Inadequate Housing: A Method Guide to the Quantification of Health Effects of Selected Housing Risks in the WHO European Region.
 Copenhagen, Denmark: World Health Organization Regional Office for Europe.

 - O’Neill Institute for National and Global Health Law (June 30, 2020):